Travel to Dallas Texas: A Texan’s Guide to Exploring

 Instantly, this piece of Dallas history became known as a presidential murder site.

-The tragedy that occurred here has ensured that Dealey Plaza will never fade in notoriety- thousands flock to this site every year, as well as The Sixth Floor Museum At Dealey Plaza, which covers the campaign, presidency, and death of JFK.
+The tragedy that occurred here has ensured that Dealey Plaza will never fade in notoriety- thousands flock to this site every year, plus The Sixth Floor Museum At Dealey Plaza, which covers the campaign, presidency, and death of JFK.

 Dallas Heritage Village at Old City Park